needle-mirror/com.unity.cloud.assets/Documentation~/use-case-publish-withdraw-assets.md

 ### Publish an asset

-To publish an asset:
+To publish an asset, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCasePublishWithdrawAssetExample.cs#Example_Behaviour_PublishAsset)]

-The script sets the asset in the cloud as published.
+The code snippet sets the asset in the cloud as published.

 ### Withdraw a published asset

-To withdraw a published asset:
+To withdraw a published asset, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCasePublishWithdrawAssetExample.cs#Example_Behaviour_WithdrawAsset)]

-The script withdraws the published asset.
+The code snippet withdraws the published asset.

 ### Add the UI for interacting with assets

-To add UI for the example:
+To add UI for the example, follow these steps:

 1. Open the `AssetManagementUI` script you created.
 2. Replace the `AssetActions` function with the following code:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCasePublishWithdrawAssetExample.cs#Example_UI)]

-The script provides UI buttons to trigger the publish or the withdraw of a new asset.
+The code snippet provides UI buttons to trigger the publish or the withdraw of a new asset.